Tyra Banks To Open ‘Modelland’ Amusement Park

 Model Tyra Banks is opening a theme park based entirely around modeling, Entertainment Weekly is reporting.
-The park — which will be a multi-level 21,000 square foot space in Santa Monica Place — will be called Modelland, just like the young adult novel she released in 2010 that’s based off of her life.
-Modelland is set to open later this year and feature retail shops, entertainment, and restaurants.
-According to Banks, this project has been in the works for the past ten years.
+The park — which will be a multi-level 21,000 square foot space in Santa Monica Place — will be called Modelland, just like the young adult novel she released in 2010 that’s based on her life.
+Modelland is set to open later this year and will feature retail shops, entertainment, and restaurants.
+According to Banks, this project has been in the works for the past 10 years.

 “I’ve always been insanely inspired by attractions like Disneyland and Universal Studios and have wanted to bring that spirit of adventure and storytelling to the world of modeling,” Banks shared.

 “But not the exclusive modeling industry.
 I’m talking about modeling for the masses.
 Modelland is going to be a place where the modeling world meets fantasy, meets entertainment, meets technology, meets retail, meets dining, meets … your fiercest best self you could ever imagine.”

 Banks said the park promoting a message of inclusiveness and empowerment was an important part of her vision.
 The America’s Next Top Model host revealed that she had had to face many rejections in her career due to her skin color and body type, and wants to expand the modeling world for everyone.
 While the exact attractions haven’t been revealed just yet, there are theme park features we do know about: first of all, it’s not a pop-up attraction.
 Bank’s project is a permanent installment to be open year-round.